Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 By - MAX@Home In Physiotherapy

-Pelvic pain is a common medical symptom that affects subjects of all ages and both sexes, especially more so in females.
-Its intensity is sometimes mild and intermittent, but sometimes severe and constant; in some cases, it may be an uncomplicated symptom, but in others, it may be a sign of an associated severe medical condition.
-An accurate knowledge of the related symptoms, possible aetiologies, investigation techniques, and treatments available is required for successful management and reassurance.
+Pelvic pain is a common symptom that can affect people of all ages and both sexes, though it is more frequent in females.
+The pain may be mild and intermittent or severe and persistent.
+In some cases, it is harmless, while in others it may indicate a more serious underlying condition.
+Understanding the symptoms, possible causes, diagnostic methods, and treatment options is essential for effective management and reassurance.

 What is Pelvic Pain?

-Both men and women are susceptible to pelvic pain; however, it is more often discussed when it pertains to females because of the complexities of the female reproductive system.
+Both men and women can experience pelvic pain, though it is more commonly discussed in females due to the complexity of the female reproductive system.

 What Causes the Pelvic Pain?

-Pelvic pain may be caused by many factors, most of which are related to the organs and anatomical structures within the pelvic cavity.
+Pelvic pain can arise from various organs and structures within the pelvic cavity.
 Major causes include:

-• Gynecological conditions: Menstrual pain, endometriosis, Ovarian cysts, fibroids, pelvic inflammatory disease (PID), and adhesions.
+• Gynecological conditions: menstrual pain, endometriosis, ovarian cysts, fibroids, pelvic inflammatory disease (PID), adhesions

-• Urinary etiologies: Bladder infection, urinary tract infection (UTI), or kidney stones.
+• Urinary causes: bladder infection, urinary tract infection (UTI), kidney stones

-• Gastrointestinal (GI) etiologies include constipation, irritable bowel syndrome (IBS), appendicitis, hernias, and bowel obstruction.
+• Gastrointestinal (GI) causes: constipation, irritable bowel syndrome (IBS), appendicitis, hernias, bowel obstruction

 What Are the Symptoms Related to Pelvic Pain?

-• Provoked or exacerbated by actions like urination, defecation, sexual activity, or physical exertion.
+• Triggers: worsened by urination, bowel movements, sexual activity, or physical exertion

 • Abnormal vaginal discharge or bleeding